lexey111/mLoader/README.md

 3. Array of file names (predefined list),
 4. String row of file names.

+You can download the repo and open `index.html` file to see usage example in the wild.

 Explanation
 --
 1) `file_list`: '/api/config' or, with parameters,